clvrai/mopa-rl/docs/content.md

 	</div>
 </div>
 <span class="env-name"><b>Sawyer Assembly</b></span>
-- Sawyer arm with an attached table leg needs to avoid other legs to reach a hole of the table, and insert the pole to assemble the table.
+<p>Sawyer arm with an attached table leg needs to avoid other legs to reach a hole of the table, and insert the pole to assemble the table.</p><br>
 <div class="w3-row-padding">
 	<div class="w3-col s3 w3-center">
 	</div>